logicalclocks/feature-store-api/docs/integrations/databricks/api_key.md

 !!! info
     You are only ably to retrieve the API Key once.
 If you miss to copy it to your clipboard, delete it again and create a new one.

+## Quickstart API Key File

+!!! hint "Save API Key as File"
+    To get started quickly, without saving the Hopsworks API in a secret storage, you can simply create a file with the previously created Hopsworks API Key and place it on the environment from which you wish to connect to the Hopsworks Feature Store.
+That is either save it on the Databricks File System (DBFS) or in your Databricks workspace.

+    You can then connect by simply passing the path to the key file when instantiating a connection:
+    ```python hl_lines="6"
+        import hsfs
+        conn = hsfs.connection(
+            'my_instance',                      # DNS of your Feature Store instance
+            443,                                # Port to reach your Hopsworks instance, defaults to 443
+            'my_project',                       # Name of your Hopsworks Feature Store project
+            api_key_file='featurestore.key',    # The file containing the API key generated above
+            hostname_verification=True)         # Disable for self-signed certificates
+        )
+        fs = conn.get_feature_store()           # Get the project's default feature store
+    ```

 ## Storing the API Key